Zafar Chaudhry: Early career and training (1945–1950s)

+Operational roles and command appointments (1960s)

 In 1965, Air Commodore Chaudhry served in the Air Headquarters as a Director Air Operations, taking responsibility for planning combat aerial operations against the Indian Air Force during the second war with India.
 In 1969, Chaudhry was appointed station commander of the PAF Station Sargodha.

+Secondment and civil aviation role (1971–1972)

 In 1971, Air Vice-Marshal Chaudhry was sent on secondment and was appointed managing director of the Pakistan International Airlines, which he directed until 1972.

+Chief of Air Staff and reforms (1972–1974)

 On 3 April 1972, Air Marshal Chaudhry was appointed first Chief of Air Staff and took over the command of the Pakistan Air Force.
 In 1973, he authorised the Air Intelligence to conduct inquiries for the court-martial of several senior air force officers for their alleged political role in de-stabilising the civilian government.

 This decision sparked controversy between the Air Force and the civilian government.
 Eventually, the decision was reversed upon being determined that the investigation was opened for inappropriate reasons, allowing the alleged officers to continue their military service in 1974.
-Upon learning of this development, Chaudhry immediately tendered his resignation taking the honourable course of action.
+Upon learning of this development, Chaudhry immediately tendered his resignation.

+Resignation and later life

 Not known for affluence he took a job in USA selling cars.
-Later he joined Mr Babar Ali in Lahore to look after WWF in Pakistan.
-He was a brilliant officer who fell to the politics of PPP government and the prevalent anti-Ahmadi sentiment.
+Later he joined Mr. Babar Ali in Lahore to look after WWF in Pakistan.

-Post retirement

-Chaudhry was the last air marshal to command the Air Force, and was succeeded by Zulfiqar Ali Khan, the Air Force's first four-star general.
+Chaudhry was the last air marshal to command the Air Force, and was succeeded by Zulfiqar Ali Khan, the air force's first four-star rank officer.
 After his retirement, Chaudhry became an activist, returned to Pakistan, and was one of the founding members of the Human Rights Commission of Pakistan in the 1980s, subsequently serving on its council.

 On 17 December 2019, Chaudhry died of cardiac arrest, aged 93, in Lahore, Pakistan.